Chaosnet/config-files-from-dns/README.md

  -l to generate lispm format (RFC 608, I think) which looks like it matches the 4.1BSD format?

- -a to remove trailing .aosnet.CH domain in aliases (so you can parse two-letter abbrevs easily)
+ -a to remove trailing .Chaosnet.NET domain in aliases (so you can parse two-letter abbrevs easily)

  -d domain to set local domain, which is also removed from aliases